Virgin with a Lily

 The Virgin with a lily (French: Vierge au lys) is a marble sculpture on a pedestal executed in 1878 by the French sculptor Eugène Delaplanche.
 The statue, depicting a virgin holding a lily, was exhibited at the Le Salon peinture et de sculpture de 1878, where it won the médaille d'honneur.
 It is currently shown at the Musée d'Orsay in Paris.

 History

 Delaplanche was a member of a group of young sculptors which at the time remained a little withdrawn.
-In 1878, when the work was created, it was acquired by the Salon of 1878, then transferred the same year to the Fabre Museum in Montpellier.
+In 1878, when the work was created, it appeared at the Salon of 1878, then transferred the same year to the Fabre Museum in Montpellier.
 From 1889 onwards, it was taken to the Musée du Luxembourg in Paris.
 The work was exhibited at the Louvre Museum in 1926 before being transferred in 1986 to the Musée d'Orsay, where it currently resides.

 It was exhibited on the Champ de Mars of Paris during the Exposition Universelle in 1889.